giovananog/python-complete-course/day 35/README.md

-# Day 30
+# Day 35
 <p>Dificulty: Intermediate</p>
-<p>On this day, i learned about errors, exceptions and saving JSON data in python</p>
+<p>On this day, i learned about API keys, authentication, environment variab in python</p>